pooyavahidi/content/ai/ai_machine_learning_overview.md

 Self-supervised learning is a specific form of unsupervised learning where the model generates its own supervisory signals from the data itself.
 This is a common approach in modern neural networks, particularly in natural language processing (NLP) and computer vision.

 Example tasks:
+- LLMs (Large Language Models) are typically trained on large-scale corpora of text.
+For each position in the text sequence, the model predicts the next token (e.g., a word, subword, or character).
+During training, the "label" for each predicted token is simply the actual next token from the input sequence itself.
+Thus, the model is effectively trained using labels derived directly from its input data, eliminating the need for manually predefined or externally provided labels.
 - Word embeddings (e.g., models like Word2Vec or BERT) where relationships between words are learned from large corpora.
 - Learning image representations by predicting missing parts of images or predicting future frames in a video.